pravic/winapi-kmd-rs/README.md

 ## Windows Kernel-Mode Drivers written in Rust

-This library is just a proof-of-concept of windows kernel-mode drivers, which can be written in Rust programming language.
+This library is just a proof-of-concept of the windows kernel-mode drivers, which can be written in Rust programming language.

 It contains the types, constants and bindings for the [Windows Driver Kit](https://en.wikipedia.org/wiki/Windows_Driver_Kit) with target OS starting from Windows XP (x86/x64).

 ### Getting started